BehindTheMusicTree/the-music-tree-api/README.md

 ## API Endpoints
 TODO

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 This project use acoustid to fingerprint the audio files in order to identify each track.